 Flurry is a neutered male Arctic wolf.
 He was one of the few rescues born at Wild Spirit on May 8th, 2007 after his father Yukon and pregnant mother, Sierra, were given to us when a breeder retired.

 Flurry is unusually social for a wolf.
 He was born in captivity and raised by humans, but that alone will not make wolves social to humans.
-When he was younger, he was very dominant with other canines and still retains an alpha personality, but he is our most friendly rescue with humans.
-He enjoys meeting people, but he remains an innately wild spirit.
+When he was younger, he was very dominant with other canines, but he was one of our most friendly rescues with humans.
+He still enjoys meeting people, but he remains an innately wild spirit.

 Flurry is one of the few rescues we have who was born on site along with siblings, Teton, Shasta, Trinity, and Frost.
 While he is now retired, as an ambassador Flurry met many people, including some of the cast of Game of Thrones!
 He once received a standing ovation at SI Yankees Baseball Stadium, and has been featured on TV and in Rolling Stone magazine.

 Above all else, Flurry loves being the center of attention.
 He especially enjoys making other rescues jealous.
 He is also our champion scent-roller, hilariously shoulder diving into both good and bad smells.

 Flurry very much dislikes when his caretaker opts to visit with others before him, or even worse, takes other rescues out for walks instead of him!
 Flurry will loudly voice his unhappiness until the other rescue is back in their enclosure and Flurry feels his point has been made.